The word ‘nuclear’ hardly ever came up during the Pulwama crisis.

 Was the U-turn comment an admission?

-Pakistan and the US need to continue talking.
+Pakistan and the US must cooperate on Afghanistan.

 Regional events may have opened up space to break the logjam.